alema-r/Alessandro-Marcolini-Oniro/docs/ci/machines-and-flavours.rst

 .. warning::

-    Do not include YAML files from the meta-ohos repository directly.
+    Do not include YAML files from the oniro repository directly.
 The primary entry point for build and test pipelines is defined by the manifest repository.